It’s a good idea to plan ahead—and get comfy—before you start to register.

 - If you’re home-schooled, enter 970000 when asked for a high school code.

-Get details about registration and test day policies and requirements, fees, and more in the SAT and SAT Subject Tests Student Registration Booklet (.pdf/979KB).
+Get details about registration and test day policies and requirements, fees, and more in the SAT and SAT Subject Tests Student Registration Booklet (.pdf/1.70 MB).

 Do You Need to Register by Mail?

 In some situations, students need to mail us a paper registration form instead of signing up online.
-Find out if that means you.
+Find out if you need to register by mail.